rackerlabs/rackspace-how-to/content/rackspace-email/verify-email-delivery.md

 product_url: rackspace-email
 ---
 Applies to: User or Administrator

 Difficulty: Challenging

 Time needed: Undetermined

-Tools required: Access to mailbox
+Tools required: Access to your email

 ## Verify email delivery

 ## Overview
 Emails do not deliver for a variety of reasons.
 If you are not sure if an email reached it’s  intended recipient or an email sent to you is missing, there are steps you can take to narrow down what may have happened to the message.

 [**Incoming message delivery**](#incoming-message-delivery)

 [**Outgoing message delivery**](#outgoing-message-delivery)

 #### Incoming message delivery
 If you expected to receive a message that never arrived, try the following steps: